davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 5.7.3 =

+* If React version of agenda doesn't load properly, shows an error message and links to the old version
+* Potential security issues with create-react-block addressed
+* Fixed evaluation form link on edit agenda screen

 = 5.7.1 =